This article was last updated June 2024.

-We know that with the launch of our new score-related series, many Most Strongly Supported fans must be at least a tad curious about those incredible achievers who score above the 165-172 range.
-That’s right, we’re talking about those fabled LSAT scores at the tippity top and how they open golden gates upon golden gates – the most lauded law schools, the packed paychecks, and the outstanding occupations.
+We know that with the launch of our new score-related series, many students must be at least a tad curious about those incredible achievers who score above the 165-172 range.
+That’s right, we’re talking about those fabled LSAT scores at the tippy top and how they open golden gates upon golden gates – the most lauded law schools, the packed paychecks, and the outstanding occupations.
 So let’s all stop day-dreaming and get into the 173-180 review!

 First off, if you’re in this score range, congratulations: you’re officially above the mean, median, and mode (you’re welcome, stats fans).
 In fact, you’re besting 99.4 to 99.9 percent of your peers – not bad at all.
 So, what does that mean for you sky-high, go-getters?

-The following table shows the schools with a median LSAT score in the 173-180 range for admitted full-time student populations as of Fall 2021/Spring 2022.
-These programs are the top three in the law world, hence their LSAT scores being so high.
-Remember, this list is far from exhaustive – you won’t see the rest of the top five law schools in the list because of the score cutoff.
-Some – nearly all – schools have been excluded as their average entering score is lower than a 173.
+The following table shows the schools with a median LSAT score in the 173-180 range for admitted full-time student populations as of Fall 2024.
+These programs are at the very top of the law school world, hence their LSAT scores being so high.
+Remember, this list is far from exhaustive.

 Sources: U.S. Department of Education, U.S. News & World Report.